 Do I have the right insurance?

 Check to see if your homeowner's policy coverage has kept up with rising building costs.
 With construction costs rising faster than current real estate values, your present home insurance policy might not cover all of your outstanding rebuilding expenses.
 Also, severe storms can cause flooding.
 Most insurance companies do not offer flood insurance.
 However, flood coverage is available through the National Flood Insurance Program (NFIP), which is part of the Federal Emergency Management Agency (FEMA).
-Your agent can provide you with more information on both your homeowner's policy and NFIP.

 If you are commenting using a Facebook account, your profile information may be displayed with your comment depending your privacy settings.
 By leaving the 'Post to Facebook' box selected, your comment will be published to your Facebook profile in addition to the space below.